 Artificial sweeteners are well, artificial, not natural.
 We have to keep this mind.
 They cannot be consumed in high quantities – there is a reason for an acceptable daily intake.
-There’s been studies to uncover what impact they may have on our bodies and the results are not necessarily positive.
+There have been studies to uncover what impact they may have on our bodies and the results are not necessarily positive.
 What’s more, there are a lot of things we don’t know yet about these substances.
 There might be more negative health effects but more research is needed to uncover this.

 There is one study which showed that the artificial sweetener saccharin disrupted the gut bacteria balance in four out of seven healthy participants not used to consuming them.
 This resulted in worse blood sugar control as little as five days after consuming the artificial sweetener.
 However, more studies on humans are needed to confirm this effect.

 When it comes to cancer, based on the current scientific evidence, artificial sweeteners are unlikely to increase the risk of cancer in humans (as long as the acceptable daily intake is not exceeded).

 Dangers of artificial sweeteners have definitely been inflated in the news but we have to keep in mind that some people will be more sensitive to them than others.
 So while some will tolerate them well, others will experience some negative effects.

 Natural is still the best: Natural sweeteners

 I am a strong advocate of natural living so I have to mention some natural alternatives to artificial sweeteners.
 It’s all good what current scientific evidence shows about artificial sweeteners but I am not convinced.
 Some people may consume way too much without even realising and in the long term, this could have a negative impact on their health.
 But we don’t know really what can happen.
 So.. better be safe than sorry.

 If you want to quit refined sugar and reduce your calorie intake you should consider these natural sweeteners: